Description

 Make a difference and ensure the protection and safety of people with disabilities, so no one is left behind or excluded in an emergency response.

-You can make an immediate difference by providing urgent life-saving essentials to people in urgent need and including giving people with disabilities access to vital services.
+Donate now to make an immediate difference by supporting the provision of life-saving essentials to adults and children and give people with disabilities access to vital services.

 CBM’S EXPERTISE